 Also available at

-My main interests of research revolve around multicultural politics, the multicultural society, integration, and migration.
+My main research interests revolve around multicultural politics, the multicultural society, integration, and migration.

-The second part of the thesis focuses on the effects of different types of migration policies.
-In this part, which consists of two co-authored articles, I focus on the effect of a policy change that was implemented in September 2013.
+In the two other articles, I focus on the effect of a policy change that was implemented in September 2013 in Sweden.
 Shortly, the policy change meant that asylum seekers from Syria were granted permanent- instead of temporary residence permits.
-In the first article, that I write together with Henrik Andersson (Institute of Housing and Urban Research, Uppsala University), we investigate the effect of the policy change on the number of asylum seekers coming to Sweden and how the change affected the distribution of Syrian asylum seekers in Europe.
-In the second article, that I write together with Darrel Robinson (Political Department, Uppsala University), we investigate the effect of temporary- and permanent residence permits on labor market participation.
+In the first article, that I write together with Henrik Andersson (Department of Government, Uppsala University), we investigate the effect of the policy change on the number of asylum seekers coming to Sweden and how the change of policy affected the distribution of Syrian asylum seekers in Europe.
+In the second article, that I write together with Darrel Robinson (Political Department, Uppsala University), we investigate the effect of temporary- and permanent residence permits on participation in education and the labour market.

 The abstracts of the articles are found below (under research).

-Limited time or secure residence?
-A study on the short-term effects of temporary and permanent residence permits (with Darrel Robinson) - In this study we exploit a sudden policy change, implemented in Sweden, in order to evaluate the effects of permanent residency on labour market inclusion.
+Limited Time or Secure Residence?
+A Study on the Short-Term Effects of Temporary and Permanent Residence Permits on Labour Market Participation (with Darrel Robinson) - In this study we exploit a sudden policy change implemented in Sweden in order to evaluate the effects of permanent residency on labour market participation.
 In short, the policy change implied that Syrians were granted permanent instead of temporary residency as before the new regulations.
-Using detailed Swedish registry data, we examine the effect of the introduction of permanent residency on three measures of labour market inclusion 16 months after residency status was granted.
-We analyse the data through a simple difference-in-means as well as through comparison to groups unaffected by the policy in a difference-in-differences design and a synthetic control group approach.
+Using detailed Swedish registry data, we examine the effect of the introduction of permanent residency on three measures of labour market inclusion in the short-term.
+We analyze the data through a simple difference-in-means as well as through comparison to groups unaffected by the policy in a difference-in-differences design and a synthetic control group approach.
 Our conclusions are twofold.
 On the one hand, we conclude that temporary residents that are subject to a relatively less-inclusive situation earn more and are unemployed less.
 However, at the same time, they are less likely to spend time in education than are those with permanent residency.
-While the political debate about the issue is often framed in such empirical terms, our results suggest that both approaches can be supported empirically, albeit with different metrics of success.
-In our view then, the issue should be viewed as largely normative.
-Rather than debate whether one approach will lead to greater inclusion than the other, focus should be shifted to discussing the type of inclusion that the different approaches are likely to provide.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.